chrischristakis/seecs/ReadME.md

 # seecs

-seecs (pronounced see-ks) is a small header only ECS sparse set implementation for C++.
+seecs (pronounced see-ks) is a small header only RTTI ECS sparse set implementation for C++.
 Seecs stands for **Simple-Enough-Entity-Component-System**, which defines the primary goal:

 To implement the core of a functional ECS using sparse sets as a resource for learning, while still keeping it efficient.